Calories in Cucumber: AI Macro Tracker

 Is it nutritionally better to peel a raw cucumber or eat it intact?

-Do commercially pickled cucumbers retain identical calories?
+Do pickled cucumbers have the same calories?